thomasonzhou/dino-run-nds/README.md

 1. Install devkitpro
     - [for OSX and Linux](https://github.com/devkitPro/pacman/releases)
+        - after installing pacman, run `sudo dkp-pacman -S nds-dev` in a new terminal and accept the default installation instructions.
+You can then restart the computer and move to the next step.
     - [for Windows](https://github.com/devkitPro/installer/releases/tag/v3.0.3)
 2. Run make in the root dir to build the Dino_Run.nds file.
 It may be necessary to delete Dino_Run.arm9 and Dino_Run.elf
 3. Run the .nds file on an emulator like [desmume](https://desmume.org/download/) or on an [R4 cartridge with a microSD card and physical DS](https://en.wikipedia.org/wiki/R4_cartridge)